 The most common gasket types are:

-Used in high temperature, high pressure and corrosive environments.
+- High-Temperature Gaskets Used in high temperature, high pressure and corrosive environments.
 Most commonly made from metal, carbon and/or graphite.

-Metal gaskets can be used in many and varied applications from low-stress/pressure/temperature to very high stress/pressure/temperature.
+- Metal Gaskets Metal gaskets can be used in many and varied applications from low-stress/pressure/temperature to very high stress/pressure/temperature.
 They can be flat metal, serrated or corrugated and can be made from very hard metal to softer metal.
 They may also have a soft filler material for specific applications.

-Rubber gaskets are ideal in applications that require flexible seals and may have fluctuating temperatures.
+- Rubber Gaskets Rubber gaskets are ideal in applications that require flexible seals and may have fluctuating temperatures.
 It also helps where noise/vibration dampening is a requirement.
 Made from a wide variety of materials, including PVC, Silicone, Polyethylene, Polyurethane, Neoprene or EPDM; rubber gaskets provide the best combination of flexibility, sealing qualities and durability.

-These gaskets are made to easily compress and therefore provide excellent seals in applications that have low bolt load.
+- Soft-Cut Gaskets These gaskets are made to easily compress and therefore provide excellent seals in applications that have low bolt load.
 Typical materials include PTFE, Asbestos, Flexible Graphite, Soft Rubber and Metal.

-Made from sponge and foam materials, these gaskets are ideal for moisture, dust, powder, air and gas retention.
+- Sponge Gaskets Made from sponge and foam materials, these gaskets are ideal for moisture, dust, powder, air and gas retention.
 Used in relatively light bolt loads, they can be made in Open Cell and Closed Cell configurations, whereby open cell provides more compressibility and closed cell does not easily compress and so are ideal for water exclusion and sound/gas retention.

 Abbey Seals International Limited is Ireland’s premier manufacturer of Gaskets and distributor of O Rings and Seals.
 Established in 1983, Abbey Seals has over 30 years of expertise in gasket and seal applications across virtually every sector and industry, both domestic and international.